tpfk7/capitals-of-the-world-quiz/TESTING.md

 ## Unfixed Bugs

 - When validating HTML with a semantic `section` element, the validator warns about lacking a header `h2-h6`.
 This is acceptable.
+- The flag emojis taken from 'emojipedia' do not render correctly on windows machines.
+This is a known bug.